open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 allows users to capture measurements about the execution of a computer program at runtime.
 The Metrics API is designed to process raw measurements, generally with the intent to produce continuous summaries of those measurements.

+_**Warning:** Metrics API is not recommended for any production use.
+The API is expected to change heavily._

 ## Introduction to OpenTelemetry .NET Tracing API